shrirang180498/ASSIGNMENT_2_SHRI/ASSIGNMENT_REQUIREMENT.md

 #### Environment of the System:
 - We anticipate that the system will be set up in a cloud environment with enough resources for performance and scalability.

+## Validations:

+#### Validation Plan:
+1. **Customer Evaluation:**
+   - Show the client the specifications and presumptions for approval and comments.
+   - To make sure the requirements match the client's expectations, have a workshop or meeting.

+2. **Testing Prototypes:**
+   - Create a system prototype with fundamental features (such as bias analysis and classification) and test it on a small dataset.
+   - To improve the requirements, get input from the developers and the client.

+3. **Analyzing Data:**
+   - To verify the bias analysis function and make sure it offers precise and useful insights, use a sample dataset.
+   - To make sure the categorization functionality functions as intended, test it with various kinds of data.